-Experience what it’s like to be a marine biologist on this first-of-its kind citizen science coral research expedition in the Bahamas aboard Shedd Aquarium’s research vessel, the R/V Coral Reef II.
+Experience what it’s like to be a marine biologist on this first-of-its kind community science coral research expedition in the Bahamas aboard Shedd Aquarium’s research vessel, the R/V Coral Reef II.
 Participants will do hands-on fieldwork alongside Shedd research biologist Ross Cunning, Ph.D.
 You’ll contribute to Cunning’s cutting-edge work on understanding how to sustain coral reef ecosystems in the face of a changing climate.
 The data you collect will be used to help identify genetic and ecological factors that promote tolerance to increasing temperatures in corals and their symbiotic algae.

 Cunning’s findings will help reveal how some corals may be able to resist or adapt to climate change and will be applied to improving coral reef restoration techniques.
 No formal research experience is necessary, but scuba diving certification and experience are required.
 Be prepared to spend a lot of your day underwater as you live life in the field aboard Shedd’s “floating laboratory,” the R/V Coral Reef II!